-A lot of experimental skill, and a little patience as well, are needed to imitate conditions in space in the laboratory: it took nearly three weeks just to cool the storage ring to around minus 263 degrees Celsius, i.e. only a few degrees above absolute zero.
+A lot of experimental skill, and a little patience as well, are needed to imitate conditions in space in the laboratory: it took nearly three weeks just to cool the storage ring to around minus 263 degrees Celsius (-441 degrees Fahrenheit), i.e. only a few degrees above absolute zero.
 In the process, the pressure dropped to below 10-13 millibar, according to initial estimates; this is less than a 10 millionth part of a billionth of normal air pressure, which is 1000 millibar.
 It is difficult to measure such a low pressure accurately.
 “The purely electrostatic ion optics, extremely low pressure and very low temperatures make it possible to store even very large molecular ions in extremely low quantum states in the ring,” is how Robert von Hahn, who headed the development of the CSR, summarizes its most important characteristics.

 Ten minutes on the orbit at interstellar temperatures

-Soon after the researchers had created these exotic conditions in the CSR, they succeeded in making positively charged ions of the noble gas argon circle round the ring.
-These tests gave the green light for the first experiment: “We prepared hydroxide ions in our ion source, injected them into the CSR and kept them there on the orbit for over ten minutes – this is already a success in itself,” explains Andreas Wolf, experimenter and one of those involved in developing the CSR.
+Soon after the researchers had created these exotic conditions in the CSR, they succeeded in making positively charged ions of the noble gas argon circle around the ring.
+These tests gave the green light for the first experiment: “We prepared hydroxide ions in our ion source, injected them into the CSR, and kept them there on the orbit for over ten minutes – this is already a success in itself,” explains Andreas Wolf, experimenter and one of those involved in developing the CSR.
 “But of course we want to know whether they have really cooled to temperatures like those found in interstellar space.”

 This is where a tunable laser comes into play.
 Its beam impinges on the stored hydroxide ions (OH–) causing them to lose an electron.
 OH radicals form and – since they have no charge – they leave the orbit and land on a detector.
 The color of the laser light which causes this to happen indicates the energy level that the OH– ion was occupying when it was hit, i.e. how much internal energy it had before it absorbed the energy of the laser light.
 An initial evaluation of the data showed that not only had the internal oscillation of the OH– ions come to a halt as far as possible, but their rotation as well – indications that the molecules had indeed attained interstellar temperatures during the time they were stored in the CSR.